When ideals properly extend the class of Arbault sets: The novelty of -characterized subgroups for a special class of non- ideals

-Even if the notion was inspired by the various (earlier) instances mentioned above, the term ``characterized" appeared much later, coined in \cite{BDS} and since then, have been of much interest in different areas of Mathematics (one must see the excellent survey article \cite{DDG} where the rich history along with the results and references can be found).
+Even if the notion was inspired by the various (earlier) instances (see \cite{DDB} for the details), the term ``characterized" appeared much later, coined in \cite{BDS} and since then, have been of much interest in different areas of Mathematics (one must see the excellent survey article \cite{DDG} where the rich history along with the results and references can be found).

 The idea of, so as to speak, ``differently" characterized subgroups came into existence in \cite{DDB} to understand how the characterized subgroups behave when usual convergence (i.e., $Fin$-convergence) is replaced by a more general notion of convergence with respect to an ideal.
-For the starting the ideal $\iI_d$ was considered and as a consequence using $\iI_d$-convergence (called statistical convergence in the literature) the statistically characterized subgroups of the circle were introduced in a similar fashion. \begin{definition}\cite{DDB} For a sequence of integers $(a_n)$, the subgroup
+For the starting, the ideal $\iI_d$ was considered and as a consequence using $\iI_d$-convergence (called statistical convergence in the literature) the statistically characterized subgroups of the circle were introduced in a similar fashion. \begin{definition}\cite{DDB} For a sequence of integers $(a_n)$, the subgroup

 of $\T$ is called a statistically characterized (shortly $s$-characterized) (by $(a_n)$) subgroup of $\T$. \end{definition}